-Council has been approached by the Capricorn Coast Outrigger Canoe Club (CCOCC) seeking tenure over part of Pilkington Park in Lammermoor.
+Council has been approached by the Capricorn Coast Outriggers Canoe CLub (CCOCC) seeking tenure over part of Pilkington Park in Lammermoor.

 Background